-For the purposes of this guide it is sufficient to understand that a strike is an abeyance (it is put on hold) of the performance of the employment contract.
-A strike is an action taken by employees and it may be lawful or unlawful within the meaning of the Employment Relations Act 2000.
+For the purposes of this guide, at a basic level a strike is an abeyance (something put on hold) of the performance of the employment contract.
+A strike is an action taken by employees.
+The employees' strike may be lawful or unlawful according to the Employment Relations Act 2000.

-Sections 87 and 88 of the Act allow employers to suspend striking employees and, non-striking employees where there is no work for those employees because of other employees' strike action.
-In order to suspend striking and/or non-striking employees, there must be:
+Sections 87 and 88 of the Act allow employers to suspend striking employees, as well as non-striking employees where they have no work because of other employees' strike action.
+In order to suspend employees, there must be:

-- An actual strike, rather than a proposed strike; - ▶ At the time of the suspension, notification to each individual suspended employee of the section of the Act under which that employee is being suspended. - Suspension cannot be retrospectively applied, it applies from the moment the employer is made aware of the strike and notifies the employee on strike that they are suspended.
+- · An actual strike, rather than a proposed strike - At the time of the suspension, notification to each individual suspended employee of this section of the Act, and that under it that employee is being suspended - Suspension cannot be retrospectively applied.
+It applies from the moment the employer is made aware of the strike and then notifies the employee on strike that they are suspended

-It is best practice that the notice to striking employees that they are suspended is in writing.
+It is best practice to give notice in writing to striking employees of their suspension.